Blueprint SDK — guidelines

 contract will be updated.

-On the other hand, if an exception occurs during the execution of abc
+On the other hand, if a non-handled exception occurs during the execution of abc

 , all attribute changes are discarded, none of the actions are performed, and the contract's state does not change.

 Like conventional smart contracts, nano contracts are passive.
-They only execute when called through transactions validated on the blockchain.
+They only execute in the context of a call chain triggered by a transaction validated on the blockchain.
 Event-driven logic cannot be implemented in blueprints and must instead be implemented off-chain, in components of integrated systems.
-Note that this is not unique to Hathor; it is common across all smart contract platforms.